susanBuck/dwa15-section-faqs/Week02.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-There are two ways to retrieve those changes from the remote repository -- `pull` and `fetch`.
-The first will do two things with one command 1) get the changes from the remote repository, and 2) attempt to merge them into your local repository.
+There are two commands that will retrieve those changes from the remote repository: `pull` and `fetch`.
+The first will perform two actions with one command: 1) get the changes from the remote repository, and 2) attempt to merge them into your local repository.

 ```bash
 $ git pull origin